 Sunday 30th January

-After this I visited Stanney woods in Ellesmere Port and spent the last hours of light looking for Lesser Spotted woodpecker but no joy!
+After this, I visited Stanney Woods in Ellesmere Port and spent the last hours of light looking for the Lesser Spotted woodpecker, but no joy!

 1st Feb

-This morning me a Dianne walked over to Hilbre Island.
+This morning I walked over to Hilbre Island.

 Dunlin